 - Use 25% of the energy of an incandescent bulb

 If you are concerned about the slightest movement activating the light and annoying you all night long, most motion detector lights can be adjusted to be as sensitive as you would like.
 This is especially important if you have a dog that could set it off when you let him out to do his business or live in an area with lots of nocturnal wildlife.

 Here are a couple of lights that you can peruse on Amazon.
 We get a small percentage of the sale if you buy from them, but it doesn’t impact the price you pay at all.

 This is a basic floodlight.
 It’s not a bad deal, and it’s a cheap way to deter criminals.
 It will save you enough money in a year to pay for itself if you use incandescent bulbs.
 You could always buy LED bulbs to this light to make it even more efficient.

 Or you can get this LED light to save on energy costs.
 It covers a 180 degree sector with its motion detector.

-Or, you can likely retrofit the lights that you already have to save a few bucks.
+Or, you can likely retrofit the lights that you already have by adding motion lights to save a few bucks.